Low Income Energy Assistance Program (LIHEAP)

 - Find Your EAP Provider.

-- Contact your EAP provider and have them send you an application (Sample application).
+- Contact your EAP provider and have them send you an application.
 You will also need three months proof of income for each household member and a copy of your last heating and electric bill.
+Sample applications can be found here.

 - Mail your completed application to your EAP provider.